MR ROTHCHILD! PART I: NATHANIEL

 She began to think of her relationship with Martin as a new religion based on the truths between them.
 He would surely keep the secret and provide all the security she needed.

 I’m his lowest paid employee and Mr. Roberts is our King, and my Master, if you will.
-Whatever it is, this is a good distraction from Nathaniel, she laughed aloud.
+Whatever it is, this is a good distraction from Nathaniel.

 But she wavered, pushing away that old ache that plagued her.
 God, she missed him.